lsanarchist/lsanarchist.github.io/index.md

 ---

 ## whoami
-Aspiring cybersecurity specialist with foundational knowledge in network security, malware analysis, and penetration testing.
+Whitehat with foundational knowledge in network security, malware analysis, and penetration testing.
 Currently studying at the Technical University of Košice.

 ## Education